gillenbrown/LEGUS-sizes/docs/index.md

 **`morphology_class`**

-Visual classification of the morphology of the clusters by LEGUS team members.
-Three or more team members visually inspect each cluster candidate, classifying it into one of the following four classes.
+Classification of the morphology of the clusters by LEGUS.
 Class 1 objects are compact and centrally concentrated with a homogeneous color.
 Class 2 clusters have slightly elongated density profiles and a less symmetric light distribution.
-We do not include Class 3 or 4 objects in this catalog.
-Note that a handful of galaxies have classifications from machine learning.
-See the `morphology_class_source` attribute to see which galaxies this applies to.
+We do not include Class 3 (compact associations) or Class 4 (stars or artifacts) objects in this catalog.

 **`morphology_class_source`**

 The source of the classification of the morphology in the `morphology` attribute.
-When available, we use the mode of the classifications from multiple team members, called `human_mode` in this column.
+When available, we use the mode of the classifications from multiple LEGUS team members, called `human_mode` in this column.
 Additionally, machine learning classifications (`ml`) are available for several galaxies.
 For NGC 5194 and NGC 5195, we use the human classifications for clusters where those are available, and supplement with machine learning classifications for clusters not inspected by humans.
 In NGC 1566, we use the hybrid classification system (`hybrid`) created by the LEGUS team, where some clusters are inspected by humans only, some by machine learning only, and some with a machine learning classification verified by humans.

 **`age_yr`, `age_yr_min`, `age_yr_max`**